 Our Board of Directors believes that one of its most important functions is to protect shareholders' interests through independent oversight of management, including the CEO; however, the Board of Directors does not believe that effective management oversight necessarily mandates a particular management structure, such as a separation of the role and identities of the Chair of the Board of Directors and CEO.
 The Board considers it important to retain flexibility to exercise its judgment as to the most appropriate management structure for us, based on the particular circumstances facing us from time to time.
-Currently, the positions of Chair of the Board of Directors and CEO are held by separate persons because the Board of Directors has determined that this structure aids in the oversight of management and is in the best interests of the Company and its shareholders at this point in time.
+Currently, the positions of Chair of the Board of Directors and CEO are held by separate persons.

 Since 2011, John E. Kyees has served as the Lead Independent Director.
+Upon Mr. Kyees' retirement from the Board in May 2022, Frances P. Philip will assume the role as Lead Independent Director.
 Pursuant to the Company's Corporate Governance Guidelines, the lead director is an independent director who is elected from time to time, but not less frequently than annually, by the affirmative vote of a majority of the independent directors.
+The Lead

-The Lead Independent Director, among other things, chairs executive sessions of the independent directors, reviews the meeting agenda with our CEO, leads the discussion with our CEO following the independent directors' executive sessions, ensures that the Board's individual group and committee self-assessments are done annually and leads periodic discussions with other Board members and management concerning the Board's information needs.
+Independent Director, among other things, chairs executive sessions of the independent directors, reviews the meeting agenda with our CEO, leads the discussion with our CEO following the independent directors' executive sessions, ensures that the Board's individual group and committee self-assessments are done annually and leads periodic discussions with other Board members and management concerning the Board's information needs.
 The Board believes this structure allows all of the independent directors to participate in the full range of the Board's responsibilities with respect to its oversight of the Company's management.
 The Board of Directors has determined that this leadership structure is appropriate given the size and complexity of the Company, the number of directors overseeing the Company and the Board of Directors' oversight responsibilities.
 Further, the Board of Directors believes that these responsibilities appropriately and effectively complement the roles of our Chair of the Board and CEO.